SAM0692/DynamicMenus/README.md

 of each menu Iterated its SubMenu list and retrived the corresponding MenuItem list or, if said lis was empty, directly retrieved the MenuItem list corresponding the the Menu.

+In order to run this application you can deploy it in a application server that has a JVM.

+I've also created s standalone option, just download the standalone.jar file and run the following command in the commands window:

+java -jar standalone.jar

+If the default port is taken you can change the port for the execution by simply adding -httpPort=<PORT-NUMBER> at the end of the line.

+After a few seconds the embedded server will be up and you will be able to access the application with the adress:

+localhost:<PORT-NUMBER>/standalone/

 The technologies used for this application where:
 - Java EE.
 - JSF.
 - Maven.
 - AirTable, using the Java API.

-In order to run this application you can deploy it in a application server that has a JVM.

-I've also created s standalone option.